sabahallah/frontend-zone/css-and-design/css-outline.md

 <h2 id="custom-css-variable">Create a custom CSS Variable</h2>

+It can be manipulated by js and can be changed in dev tools.
 To create a CSS Variable, you just need to give it a name with two dashes in front of variable name and assign it a value:

 ```css